 Expense Ratio | 0.10% |

 Utilities remained stable in 2022, when the S&P 500 lost 30%.
-But as you can see below, utilities did not fare so well during the 2020 post covid recovery.
+However, as you can see below, utilities did not fare well during the 2020 post-COVID recovery.

 Open this chart live in TradingView.

-VIG’s top holdings include some of the most stable and profitable companies in America, like healthcare giant Johnson & Johnson (J.N.J.).
-This ETF has been around for nearly ten years with dividend-paying stocks that have delivered higher profits over time.
-With every industry under attack, from rising interest rates to trade wars/increased taxes on products, this fund offers you ways to invest safely in tried ‘n’ true winners while also accessing growth through defensive plays.
+VIG’s top holdings include some of America’s most stable and profitable companies, like healthcare giant Johnson & Johnson (JNJ).
+This ETF has been around for nearly ten years and has dividend-paying stocks that have delivered higher profits over time.
+With every industry under attack, from rising interest rates to trade wars and increased taxes on products, this fund offers ways to invest safely in tried-and-true winners while also accessing growth through defensive plays.

 Category | Large Blend |